2nd GRADE FIELD TRIP FAQ

 We can accommodate up to 60 students per field trip.
 Most often, schools will bring their entire grade level for a field trip at the same time!
 If your school has more than two, 2nd grade classrooms, you will need to reserve two days to ensure that each of your students is able to participate in a field trip.

 Teachers are encouraged to join students in their explorations which allows them to incorporate previous classroom learning into the program and bring learnings from the field trip back to the classroom.
-Teachers are asked to assist Thorne Instructors during the field trip by attending to students with special needs, helping to ensure smooth transitions between the learning stations and lunch, and providing first aid in case of emergency.
+Teachers are expected to support the learning and behavioral needs of their students, outside of the curriculum that is being presented by Thorne.
+Teachers are also expected to provide any required first aid.
 On occasion, classroom teachers may be asked to fill in and help teach if one of the volunteer instructors calls in sick and no one can be found to replace them.

 Ideally, a minimum of 4 teachers or chaperones attend the field trip with each class or group of classes.
 Chaperones help with exploration, behavior, first aid, transitions, and bathrooms.
 Bringing 4 chaperones per class or group of classes is even more ideal!